 - a.
 Vehicles must have a gross vehicle weight rating (GVWR) of 8,500 lbs. or lower; - b.
-Vehicles may be purchased or leased; - c.
-Eligible vehicle types include plug-in hybrid-electric, plug-in electric, fuel cell vehicles, and neighborhood electric vehicles (NEV) as defined in the California Vehicle Code.
+Vehicles may be purchased or leased; - Eligible vehicle types include plug-in hybrid-electric, plug-in electric, fuel cell vehicles, and neighborhood electric vehicles (NEV) as defined in the California Vehicle Code.
 Vehicles must also be approved by the CARB; - d.
-Vehicles that are solely powered by gasoline, diesel, or natural gas, and retrofit projects are not eligible; - e.
+Vehicles that are solely powered by gasoline, diesel, or natural gas, and retrofit projects are not eligible;

+- e.
 The total amount of TFCA funds awarded may not exceed 90% of the project's eligible cost; the sum of TFCA funds awarded with all other grants and applicable manufacturer and local/state/federal rebates and discounts may not exceed total project costs; - f.
 Grantees may request authorization of up to 100% of the TFCA Funds awarded for each vehicle to be used to pay for costs directly related to the purchase and installation of alternative fueling infrastructure and/or equipment used to power the new vehicle; and - g.
-Projects that seek to scrap and replace a vehicle in the same weight-class as the proposed new vehicle may qualify for additional TFCA funding.
+Projects that seek to scrap and replace a vehicle may qualify for additional TFCA funding.
 Costs related to the scrapping and/or dismantling of the existing vehicle are not eligible for reimbursement with TFCA funds.